 Mrs Dennison is leading School Council this year.
-Each class is currently in the process of choosing their class representative.
-Come back to this page soon to find out who will be in the school council team and what plans they have in mind!
+Each class has chosen their class representatives and the children have been busy working on promoting the Shoebox Appeal.
+Come back to this page soon to find out who is in the school council team and what other plans they have in mind!

 School Council News

 School Council worked hard together to raise funds for a defibrillator in the village.
 They held cake stalls, collected money in buckets and generally raised awareness of this cause.
 Waitrose even chose us to be a Charity of the Month, so raising more money.
 They were then able to complete this project, with the help of a very generous grant from Wheldrake Ward Committee.
 The School Council presented a cheque to the Village Council at our Songs around the Christmas Tree event in December.
-The defib. has now arrived and is in situ in the old telephone box just outside school.
-We hope we never have to use it, but we are glad we could help to make our village a safer place.
+The defib. is in the old telephone box just outside school.
+We had hoped we would never have to use it, but it has helped to save a life and we are glad we could help to make our village a safer place.

 We ran a healthy ‘Tuck Shop’ on a break time.
 We charged 10p to 30p for items and it was a great way of raising funds, keeping us healthy and giving us a bit more energy to do our work!
 So win, win!

 We also chose a new scooter pod to park our scooters in, after winning the CYC ‘Scoot to School’ Competition in Walk to School Week.